-If you’re curious about how to begin your physical self-care journey, I’m sharing four ways to help you get started.
+If you’re curious about how to begin your physical self-care journey, I’m sharing five ways to help you get started.
 If you feel like you don’t have enough time for yourself, I challenge you to start small and start where you can, all while remembering that self-care isn’t selfish.

 Something important to keep in mind – healthy fats are your friend.
 Some quick and natural sources are avocados, extra virgin olive oil, salmon, flax, and chia seeds.